Finding Los Islotes

 Tulum has two pronounced seasons: mid-May through October is the rainy season, and the dry season starts in November.

-The daytime temperatures in Tulum average 85°F to 90°F year-round, with December and January being the coolest months and April through August the hottest.
+December and January are the coolest months and April through August the hottest.

-Nighttime average temperatures are very pleasant, ranging from 68°F to 72°F degrees in the summer months.
+For instance, nighttime average temperatures are very pleasant, ranging from 68°F to 72°F degrees in the summer months.

 Start Your New Life Today, Overseas

-Tulum is by no means a fully-polished diamond, but it’s well on its way.
 The Path of Progress is arriving in Tulum, rolling down from Cancún, Puerto Morelos, Playa del Carmen, Akumal, into scruffy Tulum.

 This town offers investment and business opportunities for the adventurous soul.